quelgeek/pyngres/examples/README.md

 Because pyngres invokes the dynamic OpenAPI, standard OpenAPI and GCA tracing work in the usual way.

-The example Python code we supply here is a slavish transliteration of the original C code.
+The example Python code we supply here is a mostly slavish[^1] transliteration of the original C code.
 We have followed the original code as closely as possible to make it relatively easy to do a side-by-side comparison with the original examples.
 In multiple ways the resulting Python code is not Pythonic and should